The Top Ten Things Food Banks Want, But Won’t Ask For

-This day marks the return of a very special yearly tradition: Food-a-Bago.
-Food-a-Bago is a local food drive in which the radio stations of Townsquare Media: 98.1 The Hawk, 99.1 The Whale, 1290 WBNF, and Wild 104 invite you to help us bulk up the CHOW warehouse with non-perishable foods.
-If we work together, we can make sure that not a single person Broome County has to worry about finding a way to provide a meal to their family during the upcoming winter season.
+Food-a-Bago is held in the parking lot of Weis Markets, 1290 Upper Front Street in Binghamton and the radio stations of Townsquare Media Binghamton (98.1 The Hawk, 99.1 The Whale, 1290 WBNF, Kiss 104.1, and CBS Sports 1360) invite the community to help bulk up the CHOW warehouse with non-perishable foods so that not a single person Broome County has to worry about finding a way to provide a meal to their family during the upcoming winter season.

 Did you know that some things are in higher demand at food banks than others?
-Because these items aren't considered essentials, they aren't typically ones that food pantry staff asks the public for, but a survey on Reddit asked volunteers what things people who visit their food bank would most appreciate receiving and these were the top 10 answers.
+These items aren't generally considered to be essentials and so they aren't typically things that pantry staff asks the public for but they are things staff secretly wishes for.
+A survey on Reddit asked volunteers what things people who visit their food bank would most appreciate receiving and these were the top ten answers.

 Think about it- people who rely on help from a food bank eat a lot of canned food, rice, oatmeal, white bread and such.
 But just like you and me, they love spices.
 Looking for an idea of what kind of spice you could donate?
-Salt and pepper, of course, would be great.
+Salt and pepper would be great.
 But other popular spices are seasoned salt, chili powder, oregano, basil, and garlic salt.

-- 4No, chocolate isn't an essential, but think about how nice it would be if you had nothing to be surprised with a chocolate bar or brownie mix.
+ChocolateNo, chocolate isn't essential, but think about how nice it would be if you had nothing and then were surprised with a chocolate bar or brownie mix.

 Crackers last for months and virtually everyone likes to eat them.